 The most important point of this entire dialogue is what most everyone misses, but I will give you my unique perspective.
 Plato is brilliant here.
 He seeks to get our anger up over this young man who is totally malicious in condemning his own father under the pretense of piety.
 We are supposed to get angry at this.
 But then Plato wants us to connect the dots and transfer this anger to Miletus when we realize that Socrates was condemned in the same malicious manner.
 Socrates is really interrogating Miletus – not Euthyphro.
 Plato wants us to come to that conclusion.
 If he outright told us what we should be thinking, we may offer resistance since nobody should be told what to think.
 Also, we would say that Plato was Socrates’ student so he was obviously biased.

 Plato simply sets up the analogy with Euthyphro and his father and leaves us to come to our own conclusions.
 Again, it is brilliant and vintage Plato.
 This rhetorical device was pretty common in the ancient world.
-Consider Nathan confronting King David on his adultery by using the example of a wealthy man who stole his neighbor’s only sheep.8 David was incensed by this injustice so was more likely to admit fault when confronted with his own indiscretion.
+Consider Nathan confronting King David on his adultery by using the example of a wealthy man who stole his neighbor’s only sheep.8 This injustice incensed David, making him more likely to admit fault when confronted with his own indiscretion.

-In both of these cases, with David and with Euthyphro, a priori reasoning is utilized.
+Both David and Euthyphro utilize a priori reasoning in these cases.
 If the lesser is true, so must be the greater.
-By doing this, one can present the truth in a way that will be more easily received.
-This, I think, is the true purpose of this dialogue, but yet it’s unfortunately missed by the majority of readers.
-The main point of Euthyphro is that the trial and conviction of Socrates was an injustice perpetrated under the guise of piety.
+By doing this, individuals can present the truth in a way that others will more easily receive.
+I believe that this dialogue’s true purpose is to convey this, but unfortunately, the majority of readers miss it.
+The primary focus of Euthyphro lies in highlighting that the trial and conviction of Socrates constituted an injustice carried out under the pretext of piety.

 Any thoughts?
 Please comment below and don’t forget to subscribe.
 Thank you!